 Supporting the development of teachers’ CKT for matter requires that we have valid and reliable assessments to measure the impact of professional development programs and instructional materials developed for use in teacher education.

 Western Washington University and ETS are collaborating to develop resouces to support the development and assessment of elementary teachers’ CKT for teaching matter.
-To learn more about our project’s efforts to develop assessments and instructional materials for use in teacher education and professional development settings, please click one of the links above.
-Use the sign up link to create a free account in order to access all materials.
+Use the menu options above to learn more about our project.
+You can create a free account in order to access CKT assessment items and instructional materials for teacher educators.

 This material is based upon work supported by the National Science Foundation under grants DRL-1814275 and DRL-1813254.
 This four year project from 2018 to 2022 consists of the research and development of assessment instruments and instructional materials to support the development of elementary teachers’ content knowledge for teaching about matter.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the National Science Foundation.